mattermost/docs/source/install/self-managed-changelog.md

 ### Important Upgrade Notes

  - Added a new API endpoint ``GET api/v4/posts/[POST_ID]/edit_history``.
 Users can run "CREATE INDEX CONCURRENTLY" before doing the upgrade to allow PostgreSQL to create the index without locking the table.
  - Boards is served as an in-built product from within the Mattermost server instead of a plugin.
-If you want to disable this, please set the ``MM_FEATUREFLAGS_BoardsProduct`` environment varariable to ``false``.
+If you want to disable this, please set the ``MM_FEATUREFLAGS_BoardsProduct`` environment variable to ``false``.
 While running in product mode, the boards plugin will remain disabled.

 **IMPORTANT:** If you upgrade from a release earlier than v7.8, please read the other [Important Upgrade Notes](/upgrade/important-upgrade-notes.html).